 This is an older blog post, you will find one on more recent data here

-This interactive presentation contains the latest oil & gas production data through January, from 84,210 horizontal wells in 10 US states.
+These interactive presentations contain the latest oil & gas production data from 103,883 horizontal wells in 11 US states, through February 2019.
 Cumulative oil and gas production from these wells reached 10.8 Gbo and 116 Tcf.
 West Virginia is deselected in most dashboards, as it has a greater reporting lag for many horizontal wells.
 Oklahoma is for now only available in our subscription services.

 The ‘Advanced Insights’ presentation is displayed below:

 This “Ultimate recovery” overview shows the relationship between production rates and cumulative production over time.
 The oil basins are preselected and the wells are grouped by the year in which production started.

 This chart confirms that initial well productivity in these basins has increased almost every single year.
 Associated gas production is up as well, as you’ll find if you switch ‘Product’ to ‘Gas’.
 The chart will then show that recent wells are also on a trajectory to recover well over 1 Bcf of natural gas, on average.

 The following screenshot, from our Professional Analytics service, reveals the top 10 oil-producing counties in these major tight oil basins.